What is a clinical trial?

 Clinical trials provide the latest in medical treatments for cancer before they are made available to the general public as standard treatment.
 Treatments are administered under carefully controlled conditions, which allow doctors and researchers to learn about their effectiveness, as well as possible side effects.
 Patients are carefully selected, to be sure the treatment is appropriate for their particular disease and current state of health.
 Participants will work with doctors and health care professionals at every stage of a clinical trial.

 Some patients choose to participate in clinical trials in hopes of a better response to treatment or increase in survival by using newer drugs or therapies.
 Some patients feel that participation in clinical trials will help others - family, friends, or even strangers - as well as themselves.
 Many patients feel the close follow-up and re-testing schedules used to check results of the treatment on a clinical trial ensures a thorough schedule of care.

-- A Phase III Randomized Trial of Chemotherapy with or without Bevacizumab in Patients with Recurrent or Metastatic Head and Neck Cancer
+- A Phase III randomized trial of cisplatin and docetaxel with or without bevacizumab in patients with recurrent or metastatic head and neck cancer

 - EVErolimus for Renal Cancer.
 A Phase III Study.
 (Intermediate, High Risk or Very High Risk)

 - A Phase II randomized study of ARQ 197 and ARQ 197 in combination with erlotinib in locally advanced, unresectable, or metastatic papillary renal cell cancer

 - A Phase III, randomized, double-blinded study comparing gemcitabine, cisplatin, and bevacizumab to gemcitabine, cisplatin, and placebo in patients with advanced transitional cell carcinoma